An official website of the United States government

 Personal awards include the Meritorious Service, Navy Commendation, and Navy Achievement Medals.
 He is authorized to wear various unit, campaign, and service awards.

-As Executive Director and senior civilian official of Naval Information Warfare Center (NIWC) Atlantic, Peter C. Reddy sets command-wide strategic goals and manages engineering and business operations for more than 4,900 federal civilian and military employees, and approximately 9,000 industry partners.
-NIWC Atlantic’s main campus is in Charleston, South Carolina, with several offices located inside and outside the continental U.S. Reddy is responsible for the execution of technical work applying systems engineering and programmatic discipline to deliver information warfare solutions to warfighters.
+Charlow serves as the acting Executive Director, and Senior Scientific Technical Manager of Naval Information Warfare Center (NIWC) Atlantic, Charlow sets command-wide strategic goals and manages engineering and business operations for more than 4,900 federal civilian and military employees, and approximately 9,000 industry partners.
+NIWC Atlantic’s main campus is in Charleston, South Carolina, with several offices located inside and outside the continental U.S. Charlow is responsible for the execution of technical work applying systems engineering and programmatic discipline to deliver information warfare solutions to warfighters.
 He provides technical stewardship and expert advice to the Fleet, resource sponsors and stakeholders in the cyber warfare and business IT domains.
-He works closely with Naval Information Warfare Command (NAVWAR) headquarters and the Deputy Assistant Secretary of the Navy (RDT&E) to further strengthen NIWC Atlantic’s organic engineering capabilities.
+He works closely with Naval Information Warfare Systems Command (NAVWAR) headquarters and the Deputy Assistant Secretary of the Navy (RDT&E) to further strengthen NIWC Atlantic’s organic engineering capabilities.

 Bios photo of Andrew Mansfield